Force Git to show login prompt

 .

-If you find this entry, check the username and if it matches the Git account you want to change, either edit it and enter the new token as the password or just remove it.
+, check the username and if it matches the Git account you want to change, either edit it and enter the new token as the password or just remove it.

 Now go back to your terminal and do a git fetch